 Ventilation has become something all museums need to think about now, as the risk of transmitting the virus is higher in poorly ventilated areas.
-The law has always required that employers make sure there’s an adequate supply of fresh air in enclosed areas but this is more crucial now than ever, and this can be challenging if you museum is located in a historic or small space.
+The law has always required that employers make sure there’s an adequate supply of fresh air in enclosed areas, but this is more crucial now than ever and this can be challenging if your museum is located in a historic or small space.

 Ventilation is just one of a range of measures used to control the spread of viruses, and its use should be balanced against other negative impacts such as increased pollution, energy, noise, security, health, well-being and environmental conditions.

 The government has outlined the following advice in Step 4 of the roadmap:

 ‘Operators will still be encouraged to use outside space where practical, and to consider the supply of fresh air to indoor spaces.
 Carbon dioxide (CO2) monitors could be used to help identify where a space is poorly ventilated with businesses encouraged to take steps to improve ventilation if CO2 readings are consistently high.’

 If opening up windows or doors to improve the ventilation in your museum to prevent the spread of Covid-19, consider if this has an impact on the security of your site and if additional measures such as increased invigilation will be needed.
 Be aware of where water ingress may be an issue if it rains, and have a plan in place to close any relevant windows/doors if it does.
 Keep an eye on any environmental monitoring and consider if windows need to be closed when it is damp outside and the relative humidity inside is getting higher.
 Opening windows may also increase the ingress of insects, birds, dust and pollution.
 Consider if some windows have a higher risk of this than others (for example a window above a busy street or a frequently used gravel path will let in more pollutants and dust).